orel33/dockerfiles/joomla/README.md

 # README

-*This README is to explain how install Joomla 4 in a Docker container.*
+*This README is to explain how to install Joomla in a Docker container.*

-## Docker for Joomla 4
+## Docker for Joomla

 ## Configuration